-The script will need to know where your script has been saved.
-It will be called on its direct path as it is located on our server, so it will be something similar to: /home/userna5/public_html/path/to/script, with “userna5” being your username.
+You will need to know where your script has been saved.
+It will be called on its direct path as it is located on our server, so it will be something similar to /home/userna5/public_html/path/to/script, with “userna5” being your username.

-perl/cgi scripts should be in your cgi-bin, with permissions of 755 Please read our article on file permissions for more information.
+Perl/CGI scripts should be in your cgi-bin, with permissions of 755.
+Please read our article on file permissions for more information.
 Here are examples of cron job scripts running PHP, Python, or Perl/CGI scripts:

 - To run a PHP script: php -q /home/usern5/public_html/scripts/testrun.php